flowroute/flowroute-numbers-ruby/README.md

 	response = pnc.list_area_and_exchange(limit:2, npa:203, page:3)

 #####Example response
-Based on the example usage above, the following two NPA NXX combinations are returned on page `2`, organized by `npanxxs`.
+Based on the example usage above, the following two NPANXX combinations are returned on page `2`, organized by `npanxxs`.

 ```sh
 {